fluencelabs/docs/docs/aqua-book/language/crdt-maps.md

 # CRDT Maps

-A map is a kind of [collection](types.md#collection-types) that store arrays of elements that can be accessible by `string` keys.
-Under the hood maps are appendable collections (streams) of key-pairs.
+A map is a kind of appendable [collection](types.md#collection-types) that stores key-pairs.
+A collection of elements can be accessed using keys of type `string`.

 How to create a map and write to the map:
 ```aqua